15 Best Quad Strengthening Exercises and Their Benefits

 Image: Shutterstock

 This is the perfect exercise to increase muscle mass.
-It challenges your leg muscles and their strength and tests your resilience.
+It is also one of the most effective exercises for toned thighs, challenging your leg muscles and testing your resilience.
 This exercise is best performed in a gym setting.

 How To Do It